 The Philips College was founded in 1978 with the help of the then Minister of Education of the U.K., the honourable Gerry Fowler, Yiannis Koutsakos, former Chairman of the Council of the University of Cyprus, along with Takis Evdokas, a well-known psychiatrist and Philippos Constantinou, a professional accountant, who became the Principal of the College.

 The College is registered as an institution of Higher Education with the Ministry of Education and Culture of the Republic of Cyprus.
-The College has been offering stimulating and challenging programmes of study to both undergraduate and graduate students for over 40 years.
-The Philips programmes are responsive to the growing needs and requirements of today’s students.
+The College has been offering stimulating and challenging programs of study to both undergraduate and graduate students for over 40 years.
+The Philips programs are responsive to the growing needs and requirements of today’s students.
 The College is situated in the heart of Nicosia, the capital of Cyprus.